thinkingmachines/geomancer/README.md

 Geomancer is a feature engineering library for geospatial data.
 It leverages [OpenStreetMap (OSM)](https://www.openstreetmap.org/) alongside a data warehouse like BigQuery.
-This project is currently in pre-alpha and is under active development.
+You can use this to create, share, and iterate geospatial features for your downstream tasks (analysis, modelling, visualization, etc.).

 ## Features